alexdelorenzo/find-ubuntu-mirrors/README.md

 # 🔍 Find Apt repository mirrors for Ubuntu
 You can use `find-mirrors.sh` to find alternative repository mirrors for Ubuntu.
 It will check mirror lists and test the mirrors to see if they're working or not.

+When it finds mirrors that are compatible with your preferences, [it will output the mirrors in Apt's `sources.list` format](#output).

 The script also allows you to find Ubuntu mirrors for different architectures like:
  - ARM (`armhf` & `arm64`)
  - RISC-V (`riscv64`)